Ex-NYS Senate leader Bruno loses bid to throw out fraud case

 "While Bruno argues that the now-vacated convictions should be considered a non-event and the jury's determinations on those counts should be ignored, there is no legal or factual support for this proposition," the three-judge panel said.

-U.S. Attorney Richard Hartunian in a statement said Bruno will face a retrial, and a status hearing before U.S. District Judge Gary Sharpe will take place on August 13.

-William Dreyer, a partner at Dreyer Boyajian in Albany who represents Bruno, did not respond to requests for comment.
+William Dreyer, a partner at Dreyer Boyajian in Albany, New York, representing Bruno, did not immediately respond to a request for comment.
+A spokeswoman for U.S. Attorney Richard Hartunian was not immediately available for comment.

-Following Bruno's original conviction on two counts of honest services fraud, the U.S. Supreme Court redefined that crime to require proof of bribery or kickbacks, in a case against former Enron Corp Chief Executive Jeffrey Skilling.
+Following Bruno's original conviction on two counts of honest services fraud, the U.S. Supreme Court redefined that crime to require proof of bribery or kickbacks.

 That prompted the 2nd Circuit in November 2011 to throw out Bruno's conviction, even as it concluded that double jeopardy did not bar a new trial because of insufficient evidence.